turannu/XML-Project/README.md

 such as beer, cider, wine, and sometimes spirits

-**Search & Navigation** FR-01: Location Search
+#### Search & Navigation for Requirement 1: Location Search
 - System shall allow users to search breweries by state codes
 - System shall provide a dropdown/list of valid state codes
 - System shall must validate state code inputs

-**Category Filtering** FR-02

-### Functional Requirement 2:
+###  Requirement 2: Select from Listed Options

 #### Scenario

 As a user, I want to filter breweries by their beer styles (Breweries, Cideries ,Brewpubs, etc.), so that I can find breweries that make my preferred beer types.

 #### Dependencies
-Establishment locations on a map
+Establishment locations on a map.
-Get Directions from map
+Get Access to Directions from map.
-Differents Locations Display
+View differents Locations Display.

 #### Assumptions
-- System shall allow filtering by establishment type -Breweries
+- System shall allow filtering by establishment type:
-   -Cideries
-   -Brewpubs
-   -Bottleshops
+   Breweries,
+   Cideries,
+   Brewpubs,
+   Bottleshops,

+**Given**
-  **Given** a list of preference of listed beers available **When**
+- A list of preference of listed beers available

+**When**
 - Select the Beers based on your Favourites or Peferences

+**Then**
-**Then**  when I navigate the result should display, organized list of Establishment Name, Category/type, Address, Operating hours,  Contact Information
+- When I navigate the result should display, organized list of Establishment Name, Category/type, Address, Operating hours, Contact Information.

 **Technical Requirements** FR-05 API Integration